-NIST Special Publications in the 800 series are of general interest to the computer security community.
-This series reports on Information Technology Laboratory (ITL) research, guidelines, and outreach efforts in computer security and its collaborative activities with industry, government, and academic organizations.
-The NIST 800 series Special Publications can be referenced at: http://csrc.nist.gov/publications/PubsSPs.html.
+The NIST Special Publications in the 800 series are of general interest to the computer security community.
+This series reports on Information Technology Laboratory (ITL) research, guidelines, and outreach efforts in computer security and its collaborative activities with industry, Government, and academic organizations.
+The NIST 800 series Special Publications can be referenced at http://csrc.nist.gov/publications/PubsSPs.html.

-NIST SP 800-53, which is publicly available, is titled "Security and Privacy Controls for Federal Information Systems and Organizations".
-It provides information security standards and guidelines, including minimum requirements for federal information systems.
-However, such standards and guidelines will not apply to national security systems without the express approval of appropriate federal officials exercising policy authority over such systems.
+NIST SP 800-53, which is publicly available, is entitled "Security and Privacy Controls for Federal Information Systems and Organizations".
+It provides information security standards and guidelines, including minimum requirements for federal information systems, but such standards and guidelines will not apply to national security systems without the express approval of appropriate federal officials exercising policy authority over such systems.

-NIST SP 800-18, which is publicly available, is titled "Guide for Developing Security Plans for Federal Information Systems".
-It provides both guidelines and a template for security plan creation and can serve as a base for development.
+NIST SP 800-18, which is publicly available, is entitled "Guide for Developing Security Plans for Federal Information Systems".
+It provides guidelines and a template for security plan creation and can serve as a basis for development.

-To perform a successful SRR, this document and accompanying STIG data provide the methods to assess vulnerabilities on deployed Splunk Enterprise systems.
+To perform a successful SRR, this document and accompanying STIG data provide the methods to assess vulnerabilities on deployed Splunk Enterprise 7.x for Windows systems.